 - Add the peeled and halved garlic cloves and the halved cherry tomatoes to the pan.
 Cook for another 10 minutes, turning down the heat if necessary.

 - Bring a large pot of salted water to boil and when the sauce it's almost ready, toss the pasta.
-Boil the pasta for 2-3 minutes, then add it in the pan with the sauce.
+Boil the pasta al dente for 2-3 minutes, then toss pasta in the pan with the sauce.
+Mix gently with a wooden spoon.

-- Add a ladle or two of pasta water to the pan and sautèe for a minute.
-Add the finely chopped parsley and serve
+- Add a ladle or two of reserved pasta water to the large pan and sautรจe for a minute.
+Add the finely chopped parsley and serve.

 Video